AHRQ Publishing and Communications Guidelines

-Video and audio products require AHRQ review, and, depending on the purpose and topic, also may require review by the U.S. Department of Health and Human Services (HHS).
+Video and audio products require AHRQ review and, depending on the purpose and topic, possibly also review by the U.S. Department of Health and Human Services (HHS).
 You should determine at the outset who the reviewers will be and how they will review the product (for example, as a group or individually).
-OC, working with you or a designee, will determine if your product requires HHS approval; if it does, OC will work with you to collect the required information and then will submit it to HHS.
-Time for reviews and approvals should be reflected in the project's timeline.
+Working with you or a designee, OC will determine if your product requires HHS approval; if it does, OC will work with you to collect the required information and will then submit it to HHS.
+Time for reviews and approvals should be reflected in the project’s timeline.

-Other items you must consider or accomplish when creating a video or audio product on behalf of AHRQ include:
+The following are other items to consider or accomplish when creating a video or audio product on behalf of AHRQ:

 - Understand Your Project Goals: The first step in any process is to determine the goals or desired outcomes.
 Goals (for example, training, consumer education, meeting presentation) should be clearly identified before beginning any video or audio project and should be coordinated with key OC personnel.

 - Understand Your Target Audience(s): Once you understand your goals, you can determine exactly who you need to reach with your video or audio communications activity.
-It's possible that your may determine that a video or audio product is not the best way to reach your audience.
-However, you must clearly identify your audience before you try to craft a message that will resonate with them and prompt them to take the appropriate and desired action.
+It is possible that you may determine that a video or audio product is not the best way to reach your audience.
+You must clearly identify your audience before you try to craft a message that will resonate with them and prompt them to take the appropriate and desired action.
 OC staff will help ensure that your product is targeting the proper audience.

-- Identify the Type of Audio or Video: For disseminating AHRQ's messaging through audio and video, there are primarily four types of video or audio products that should be developed: Narrative, Instructional, Informational, and PSA.
-Working with OC on the type of video or audio product from the beginning of your project will ensure that your videos are constructed to meet the needs of AHRQ's target audiences.
-For more information, please reference Appendix 5-E (Identifying Type of Audio or Video Product Needed).
+- Identify the Type of Audio or Video: For disseminating AHRQ’s messaging through audio and video, there are four primary types of video or audio products that should be developed: narrative, instructional, informational, and PSA.
+Working with OC on the type of video or audio product from the beginning of your project will ensure that your videos are constructed to meet the needs of AHRQ’s target audiences.
+Go to Appendix 5-E, Identifying Type of Audio or Video Product Needed, for more information.

 - Develop a Realistic Production Schedule: Prior to production of a video or audio product, create a production schedule that highlights the key benchmarks in preproduction (planning), production, and post-production (editing and distribution).
 In addition, identify key decision points where you will need AHRQ’s input so that the production stays on schedule.
 Always remember to build in time for feedback and consultation with OC throughout the production process.